 This is probably the easiest stopper to remove as all you'll need to do is pull it free from your drain!

-Removing the Trip Lever or Plunger Style Stopper:
+How to Remove a Trip Lever or Plunger Style Stopper

 Tools needed: Screwdriver

 Plunger tub drains have a stopper located inside the waste and overflow pipe, and are activated using a Trip Lever or Turn Style overflow plate.
 Most will have a strainer plate covering the drain.
 The cover plate simply screws into the body of the drain, as shown in this example, and can be removed or changed by just unscrewing it.

 You will need to remove the screws from the cover plate of the trip lever, however, remove only one screw from the faceplate at first.
 With a screwdriver begin to slowly loosen and remove one of the screws, either one, your choice.